haiyangmin/SnakeGame/README.md

 # SnakeGame
-Create a snake game by javascript, html canvas, CSS.
+Created a snake game by javascript, html canvas, CSS.